South Central Ohio ESC

 The SCOESC Governing Board meets on the second Thursday of each month.

-Mr. Lowell Howard, Member
+Mr. Lowell Howard, Pres.

 Mr. Howard has been involved in public education for forty five years serving his last eight years before retirement in 2015 as the ESC Superintendent.
 Previously, Mr. Howard served the New Boston Local Schools for thirty three years holding the superintendence for his last 22 years of tenure within the district and also served as an interim superintendent over a two-year period in three school districts needing emergency temporary services.